lizzyaustad/girls-inc-day/README.md

 # girls-inc-day
-Template for Girls Inc day project
+Template for Girls Inc day project using HTML and CSS with an embedded Scratch project.